iconify/iconify/README.md

 If you want to re-install dependencies, run `npm run reinstall`.

+### Monorepo on Windows

+This monorepo uses symbolic links to create links between packages.
+This allows development of multiple packages at the same time.

+When using Windows, symbolic links require setting up extra permissions.
+If you are using Windows and cannot set permissions for symbolic links, there are several options:

+-   Use Windows Subsystem for Linux (WSL).
+-   Treat each package as a separate package, without links to other packages.
+All packages do have correct dependencies, so you will be able to use most packages (except for `browser-tests` that requires links to access directory `lib` from `iconify` package), but you will not be able to work on multiple packages at the same time.

 ## Documentation

 Documentation for all packages is available on [Iconify documentation website](https://docs.iconify.design/icon-components/):